Seal point, chocolate point, blue point, lilac point

 Any food you feed them should list meat as the first ingredient and preferably as the first several.
 There are fruits and vegetables that provide important nutrients, but they should be included as bonuses, not as the primary basis of the food.

 There’s some disagreement as to whether wet food or dry kibble is best for cats, as both offer benefits that the other doesn’t.
 As a result, we recommend mixing the two if possible.
 You can dump out a can and sprinkle kibble on top, which should keep your cat both healthy and happy.
+However, with newer and better-quality products now commercially available, our first recommendation is to feed your cat a species-appropriate fresh food diet.

 This is a high-energy breed, so they’ll need to burn off that energy in some form or fashion.
 That means a fair amount of exercise.